Jessica Lowndes: Acting

-Lowndes made her acting debut on the 2005 television film Saving Milly as Andrea Kondracke at the age of 16.
-This was followed by a guest role on an episode of Masters of Horror, she was later cast as Becky, a recurring role in the sitcom Alice, I Think.
+Lowndes made her acting debut at age 16 in the 2005 television film Saving Milly as Andrea Kondracke.
+This was followed by a guest role on an episode of Masters of Horror; she was later cast as Becky, a recurring role in the sitcom Alice, I Think.
 She also made a guest appearance on Kyle XY.
 Her next film role was a supporting role in the Lifetime movie To Have and to Hold released in 2005, followed by a pilot called Pretty/Handsome in 2007—which did not get picked up.

 In 2008, Lowndes appeared in Autopsy and The Haunting of Molly Hartley along with another recurring role, this time as Mandi, in the television drama series Greek.

 She also landed a recurring role as Adrianna Tate-Duncan in the series 90210, a spin-off of the '90s teen drama series Beverly Hills, 90210.
-In November 2008, her role was upgraded to series regular.
+Originally intended to be a guest spot for the pilot episode, her performance proved to be so effective that she was upgraded to a series regular almost immediately.
+She would appear throughout the show's entire 5 season run.

 Lowndes starred in the Canadian horror film Altitude in 2010.
 BuddyTV ranked her #58 on its TV's 100 Sexiest Women of 2011 list.
-In April 2012, she starred in The Devil's Carnival, a short musical film screened on tour.

-Lowndes starred in Lionsgate's 2014 action film The Prince alongside Bruce Willis and John Cusack.
+In April 2012, she starred in Darren Lynn Bousman's The Devil's Carnival, a horror musical film screened on tour.
+She also starred in Lionsgate's 2014 action film The Prince alongside Bruce Willis and John Cusack.

 In 2015, Lowndes starred in Lifetime's dramatic-thriller comedy film A Deadly Adoption alongside Will Ferrell and Kristen Wiig.

-In 2016, Lowndes starred in Hallmark's A December Bride with Daniel Lissing.
+In 2016, she starred in Hallmark's A December Bride with Daniel Lissing and would go on to become a Hallmark Channel regular, appearing in a dozen made-for-television films for the network.

+In 2022, she signed with Great American Family and began appearing in films for the Hallmark Channel competitor.
+She would return to Hallmark at the tail end of the 2024 Christmas season.